Sushi (salmon nigiri)

 Diet Ratings

-Salmon provides excellent omega-3 fats and protein, but nigiri sushi relies on white rice which is high in net carbs.
-Typically 6-8 pieces contain 20-30g net carbs.
-Can fit keto with severe portion restriction (2-3 pieces).
+Salmon provides excellent omega-3 fats and protein, but nigiri sushi relies on white rice (sushi rice) which is high in refined carbs.
+A typical 6-piece serving contains 20-30g net carbs, consuming most or all of a daily keto allowance.
+Can fit with strict portion control (2-3 pieces) or rice substitution.

 Contains salmon (fish), a clear animal product prohibited in vegan diet.

-Salmon nigiri consists of raw salmon and rice with minimal additives.
-Rice is low-FODMAP, salmon is protein-based with no fermentable carbohydrates.
-Soy sauce in small amounts is low-FODMAP.
+Salmon nigiri consists of raw salmon and white rice with minimal additives.
+Rice is low-FODMAP, salmon is protein with no fermentable carbohydrates.
+No garlic, onion, or high-FODMAP ingredients in standard preparation.

-Salmon is rich in omega-3 fatty acids (EPA/DHA), which are cornerstone anti-inflammatory compounds.
-Nigiri minimizes added sugars and refined carbs.
-Rice provides whole grain carbohydrates when sushi-grade rice is used.
-Nori (seaweed) adds minerals and antioxidants.
+Salmon is rich in omega-3 fatty acids (EPA and DHA), which are cornerstone anti-inflammatory compounds.
+Nori (seaweed) provides iodine and minerals.
+Minimal processing and no inflammatory additives.
+Rice provides whole grain carbohydrates when sushi-grade.

 Controversy Index